abbeygirl/nzedb/Sql-Queries.md

 ## Query / Clear Post Processing Queues

 ### NFO
-* select ID,name from releases WHERE nfostatus between -6 and -1 and nzbstatus = 1;
+* select ID,nfostatus,name from releases WHERE nfostatus between -6 and -1 and nzbstatus = 1;
 * update releases set nfostatus = 1 WHERE nfostatus between -6 and -1 and nzbstatus = 1;

 ### Audio